Whey vs Casein Protein: Which is Better for You?

 - Whey Protein: It is a byproduct of cheese production.
 It is known for its rapid absorption, making it ideal for consumption immediately after a workout.
 Whey protein is rich in branched-chain amino acids (BCAAs), which are essential for muscle synthesis.

 - Casein Protein: It is the main protein in milk, making up about 80% of the total protein content.
-Casein is absorbed slowly, releasing amino acids gradually into the bloodstream over several hours.
-This makes it an excellent choice for muscle maintenance during periods without food, such as before bedtime.
+Casein is absorbed slowly, gradually releasing amino acids into the bloodstream over several hours.
+This makes it an excellent choice for maintaining muscles during periods without food, such as before bedtime.

-Key Differences: Absorption Rate, Price, and When to Consume
+Key Differences: Absorption Rate, Price, and When to Take

 Absorption Rate